alanqiao6/Data-Plus/README.md

 # Data-Plus
 Improving Students’ STEM-Identity Through Design and Tinkering

-**Creating Final Datasets**
-The process of creating final datasets involves the following steps:

-**Makers**
+---
+# Final Datasets Creation

+## Makers
 Includes information from 2022 and 2023.
-Combines the Maker Application, Pre Survey, and Post Survey databases in that specific order.
+It groups the databases in the following specific order:

-**Learners**
+- 🗂️ **Market Application**
+- 📝 **Pre Survey**
+- 📊 **Post Survey**

+## Learners
 Includes information from 2021, 2022, and 2023.
-Combines the Learners Registration, Roster, Pre Survey, and Post Survey databases.
+It groups the databases in the following specific order:
+- 📋 **Learners Registration**
+- 📚 **Roster**
+- 📝 **Pre Survey**
+- 📊 **Post Survey**

+---

+It is important to note that, for example, in the case of Learners, different questions were asked each year, which may not be included in all years.
+Therefore, for columns such as `Season`, `Wk1 Style`, or `Health: I would be willing to join community heart and lung health initiatives, such as volunteer opportunities`, there will not be responses for all years.

+For a detailed view of these columns, please refer to the file named **"Column comparison"** located in the folder **"40_finalDatasets"**.